 Once your colectivo has dropped you off and you cross the bridge into Pisac, you will find a group of taxi drivers who run tourists up the road for 15 minutes to the back of the ruins for around S/.
 20-25 one way.

 Due to the inflated price, try to do this trip in a group to split the cost and don’t be afraid to haggle if you are being charged more than this.
-You can either take the taxi one-way and walk back down to Pisac from the ruins along the trail (our recommended option).
-Another option is to ask your taxi driver to wait for you and take it back down once you’ve spent some time exploring the ruins.

-Entrance fee to Pisac Inca ruins
+Entrance Fees to See Pisac Ruins

-1.- BOLETO TURÍSTICO GENERAL / FULL CUSCO TOURIST TICKET – WE RECOMMEND THIS TICKET
+1.- FULL CUSCO TOURIST TICKET

 This is the standard and most economical if you want to visit more sites over a span of more than one day which includes 16 sites.

 Price: S/.
 130 / $35 for non-Peruvian adults.
 S/.
-70 / $19 for non-Peruvian (see below for more information).
+70 / $19 for non-Peruvian children (see below for more information).

 Time: Valid for 10 consecutive days (i.e. it will expire 10 days after you purchase it, regardlenss of how or when you use the ticket).